-Specific conditions Expected EU The EU estimates that an EU contribution of around EUR 4.00 million contribution per project would allow these outcomes to be addressed appropriately.
-Nonethele this does not preclude submission and selection of a proposal requesti different amounts.
+Specific conditions Expected EU contribution per project The EU estimates that an EU contribution of around EUR 4.00 million would allow these outcomes to be addressed appropriately.
+Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 16.00 million.
-Type of Action Research and Innovation Actions Technology Readiness LevelActivities are expected to start at TRL 2-3 and achieve TRL end of the project - see General Annex B. Activities are expected to start at TRL 2-3 and achieve TRL 4-5 by the end of the project - see General Annex B.
+Type of Action Research and Innovation Actions Technology Readiness Level Activities are expected to start at TRL 2-3 and achieve TRL 4-5 by the end of the project - see General Annex B.